marijnh/Eloquent-JavaScript/00_intro.md

 to build up the result of the computation, and `count` will keep track of the number that we are currently looking at.
 The lines using `compare` are probably the weirdest ones.
-The program wants to see whether `count` is equal to 11 in order to decide whether it can stop running.
+The program wants to see whether `count` is equal to 11 to decide whether it can stop running.
 Because our hypothetical machine is rather primitive, it can only test whether a number is zero and make a decision based on that.
 So it uses the memory location labeled `compare` to compute